QSFT/Doradus/README.md

 - **doradus-client**: This is an optional module that allows Java clients to access a Doradus server using plain old Java objects (POJOs).
 It hides the REST API and provides basic features for connecting/reconnecting, connection pools, message compression, and exception handling.
   Requests and results are passed as simple Java classes.
+The doradus-client module provides two different approaches for creating client applications:

+  1)`com.dell.doradus.client.Client`: This class uses custom `Session` objects for accessing
+     storage service-specific commands.
+For example, `SpiderSession.addBatch()` can be used to add a batch of data to a Spider application.
+See `com.dell.doradus.client.utils.HelloSpider` for an example application that uses this interface.

+  2)`com.dell.doradus.dory.DoradusClient`: This is the main class for the "Dory" client, which
+     is a generic interface that can call any command for any application.
+See the application `com.dell.doradus.client.utils.HelloDory` for an example of how to use this approach.

 - **doradus-common**: This module consists of common classes used by both the client and server modules.

-- **doradus-distribution**: This is a precompiled version of Doradus with scripts to install Cassandra and Doradus and get them running.
-This is brand new and still under construction.
-More info soon!
+- **doradus-distribution**: This is a precompiled version of a recent Doradus release with scripts to install Cassandra and Doradus and get them running.

+- **doradus-docker**: This module provides a `Dockerfile` and instructions on how to use Doradus as a Docker application.

+- **doradus-dynamodb**: This module provides a concrete `DBService` implementation that allows Dorauds to use AWS DynamoDB for persistence instead of Cassandra.
+This module is still under development and should be considered experimental.

 - **doradus-jetty**: This module embeds the [Jetty](http://eclipse.org/jetty/) web server, allowing Doradus to run as a standalone process.
-By moving Jetty dependencies to this project, Doradus can be used with other web servers without conflicts.

 - **doradus-regression-tests**: This module contains a custom regression test application and numerous test case files.
 We add new tests as new features are implemented and when bugs are